VishalManikanden/eventvisioncnn/README.md

 | Conventional baseline (summed, single-channel) | 0.705         |

-**All three event-based encodings outperformed the conventional single-channel baseline by ~4-6%.** See `benchmark_results.csv` for the full results (including parameter counts and test loss)
+**All three event-based encodings outperformed the conventional single-channel baseline by ~4-6%.** See `benchmark_results.csv` for the full results (including parameter counts and test loss).
+However, a separate comparison at a different dropout setting showed that the polarity information alone (in fixed time vs the baseline) did not reliably outperform the baseline, while voxel consistently did.
+This might mean that hyperparameter tuning or the structure of the CNN has just as large of an impact as the encoding strategy itself.

 ## Running Tests
-Runs the full test suite: synthetic checks on the encoding math, dataset shapes, degradation utilities, etc. None of the tests require the NMNIST or DVS128 Gesture datasets to be downloaded first; they use test frames/arrays.
+Runs the full test suite: synthetic checks on the encoding math, dataset shapes, degradation utilities, etc. None of the tests require the NMNIST or DVS128 Gesture datasets to be downloaded first since they use test frames/arrays.
 ```bash
 pytest eventvisioncnn/tests/
 ```